Seizure on wages: what are the employer's obligations?

 Wage protection

-Deadline for confirming the wish to continue the procedure: Article 60 X
+Deadline for confirming willingness to proceed: Article 60 X

 Ministry of Justice